WWitman/zettajs-tutorials/2-state-machine/README.md

 ## Write the device code

-Now, we'll create a new JavaScript file for our device driver code.
+Now, create a new JavaScript file for our device driver code.

-1. If you're not there, cd to the `2-state-machine` directory.
+1. If you're not there, change to the `state-machine` directory.
-2. Create a new file device.js:
+2. In a text editor, create a new file called `index.js`, and edit it as follows:

-    `touch device.js`

-3. Open the file in an editor.
-4. Require these libraries:
+    a.
+Require these libraries:

     ```
       var Device = require('zetta').Device;
       var util = require('util');
     ```

-5. Create a generic JavaScript class and inherit from the Zetta Device class.
+    b.
+Create a generic JavaScript class and inherit from the Zetta Device class.
 This is a basic JavaScript object inheritance pattern that you will use consistently in Zetta projects:

     ```
       var StateMachineDevice = module.exports = function() {
         Device.call(this);
       }

       util.inherits(StateMachineDevice, Device);
     ```

-6. Implement the `init()` function.
+    c.
+Implement the `init()` function.
 This function is used by Zetta to configure and initialize the Device object.
 All Zetta devices must implement `init()`.

     ```
       StateMachineDevice.prototype.init = function(config) {

         // Set up the state machine
         config
           .type('state_machine')
           .state('off')
           .name("State Machine Device");

         config
           // Define the transitions allowed by the state machine
           .when('off', {allow: ['turn-on']})
           .when('on', {allow: ['turn-off']})

           // Map the transitions to JavaScript methods
           .map('turn-off', this.turnOff)
           .map('turn-on', this.turnOn)
       }
     ```

-7. Implement the state machine transition methods.
+    d.
+Implement the state machine transition methods.
 The pattern is straightforward asynchronous Node.js programming.
 The callback function is called when the requested transition is completed.

     ```
       StateMachineDevice.prototype.turnOff = function(cb) {
         this.state = 'off';
         cb();
       }

       StateMachineDevice.prototype.turnOn = function(cb) {
         this.state = 'on';
         cb();
       }
     ```

 8. Save the device file.